The original Broadway cast recording of Cinderella, the new Rodgers and Hammerstein production was released digitally May 7 from Ghostlight Records.

 The cast of Cinderella began recording the album March 18.
 It was released in stores June 4.
 The packaging includes a full color booklet, a plot synopsis by book writer Douglas Carter Beane and an essay about the history of the score by Ted Chapin, president and executive director of the Rodgers & Hammerstein Organization.

-The new production earned eight 2013 Tony Award nominations, including Best Revival, Best Actress (Laura Osnes), Best Actor (Santino Fontana), Best Featured Actress (Victoria Clark) and Best Book (Douglas Carter Beane).
+Mark Brokaw ( The Lyons, Cry-Baby) directs the production opened March 3.
+Cinderella has songs by lyricist Oscar Hammerstein II and composer Richard Rodgers.
+The production marks the Broadway debut of the classic tuner that first debuted as a 1957 television musical.
+The new production earned eight 2013 Tony Award nominations, including Best Revival, Best Actress ( Laura Osnes), Best Actor ( Santino Fontana), Best Featured Actress (Victoria Clark) and Best Book ( Douglas Carter Beane).

 The new production incorporates rarely-heard songs from the Rodgers and Hammerstein catalogue, including "Now Is the Time," "Me, Who Am I?" and "The Music in You."
 Also featured are standards from the original television version, including "In My Own Little Corner," "Impossible/It's Possible," "Ten Minutes Ago" and "Do I Love You Because You're Beautiful?"